kiam75/zsh/README.md

 # ZSH
 secure current ~/.zshrc
 `cp ~/.zshrc ~/zshrc_$(date +"%d_%m_%Y")`
-create a new file zshrc_test with the content of the .zshrc file form this git repo
+create a new file zshrc_test with the content of this .zshrc file form the git repo
 `vim ~/zshrc_test`
+"unload" current configuration
+`zsh -d -f`
+source the new conficuration for testing
+`source ~/zshrc_test`

-paste the content of this .zshrc file or replace it
+after testing replace the current .zshrc file